 Walter works at Utrecht University as an associate professor.
 He has fifteen years of experience in geo-informatics, water resource management and climate change and is skilled in hydro-meteorological monitoring, the use of remote sensing, simulation models and spatial analysis and he has been doing research on Himalayan hydrology since 2002.

 Philip did a master in physical geography with a focus on remote sensing, geographical information systems and geostatistics.
-He has a heart for object-based image analyses and climate data.
-At the moment he is a full time PhD candidate at Utrecht University where he works on the Climate-KIC funded project "IceSpy: drones as smart innovation technology in the monitoring of glaciers".
+He has a heart for object-based image analyses, climate data and Google Earth Engine.
+He obtained a cum laude PhD degree at Utrecht University in 2018 for his research of debris-covered glaciers with unmanned aerial vehicles and the development of large scale (debris-covered) glacier model.

 Arthur is a physical geographer with a solid background in hydrology, hydrological modelling, GIS and remote sensing.
 His expertise includes (glacio)hydrological modelling at the large river basin scale to the small catchment scale and assessment of the impact of climate change in the high mountain environment.